 4. Duties of Authors

-The authors realize that they are responsible for originality and faithfulness of research results.
+The authors are responsible for the originality and truthfulness of research results.

 The authors are obliged: